tars0x9752/doom-music-hs/README.md

-# doom eternal theme music in haskell
+# Doom Eternal theme music in Haskell

 Just for fun. :)